metaa-social/localhost2026/src/content/globals/en.global.md

 ticketsHref: https://infomaniak.events/fr-ch/conferences/localhost2026/99766be8-70a2-4773-a185-6f43bdb62e46/event/1614411
 ---

-Organized by METAA, localhost:2026 is a public event celebrating experimental artistic practices and digital cultures connected to technologies.
+Organized by the METAA (Media Experiments in Technology and Art Association), localhost:2026 is a public event celebrating experimental artistic practices connected to emerging technologies.
-The event returns for its second edition under the theme “Break the loop.”

-localhost:2026 highlights artists and designers whose experimental and critical practices break away from conventional cycles to offer an alternative vision of digital technologies.
-Join the festival and its community of practitioners, educators, and researchers to connect, share, and collectively rethink our relationship with the digital world through these new imaginaries.
+This unique evening showcases emerging talents from the swiss and international digital scene while exploring the social, ecological, and political impacts of contemporary technologies.